 Knowledge is power.
 To create an effective SaaS renewal strategy, you’ll need an accurate list of every SaaS tool your organisation uses.
 Don’t forget apps that individual teams or staff members may have purchased.

-Getting a complete picture of all SaaS contracts can be arduous work.
+Getting a complete picture of all SaaS subscriptions can be arduous work.
 That’s why many companies turn to SaaS management platforms such as Hudled.
+You can track and manage your SaaS subscriptions seamless with our advanced platform.

 2. Know when your renewal windows are coming

 Once you have an accurate inventory of your SaaS subscriptions, you can start checking the renewal windows.
-Begin by reading the contracts or invoices to find the renewal dates.
-Next, get in touch with each and every account rep for your various SaaS applications to confirm you have identified the renewal windows correctly.
+Begin by reading invoices to find the renewal dates.
+Next, get in touch with each and every account rep for your various SaaS tools to confirm you have identified the renewal windows correctly.

-Bear in mind that some contracts have an auto-renewal clause.
+Bear in mind that some SaaS subscriptions have an auto-renewal clause.
 Auto-renewal clauses are a bit sneaky.
-They state that you must notify the software vendor by a certain date if you don’t want the contract to auto-renew.
+They state that you must notify the SaaS vendor by a certain date if you don’t want the contract to auto-renew.
 Auto-renewal clauses usually come into effect either during the renewal period or when it ends.
 You should always double-check the terms of the auto-renewal clause with the account rep for the software.

 3. Evaluate your SaaS tools

-Now that you know what SaaS tools you have and when the renewal windows are, you can evaluate the software.
+Now that you know what SaaS tools you have and when the renewal windows are, you can evaluate the software and see where you can reduce your SaaS costs.
 Ideally, start chronologically with the soonest renewal first.

-Dig deeper by examining usage patterns of your SaaS.
+Dig deeper by examining the usage patterns of your SaaS tools.
 You can get this information from reports, expense records and app dashboards.
-You may find that your organisation underutilises its software.
+You may find that your organisation underutilizes its software.
 Alternatively, users may be exceeding usage limits and racking up overage charges.
-Compare the number of licenses against the number of users.
+Comparing the number of licenses against the number of users.
 Having accurate information about usage will give you more leverage during the renewal process.
+By evaluating your software usage, you can manage your SaaS subscriptions and reduce your SaaS costs significantly.

 4. Control your SaaS costs

-At this point, you can begin making significant SaaS cost savings for your organisation.
-You’ll be equipped to right-size your SaaS contracts, consolidate certain applications and get rid of unused or underutilised software.
+At this point, you can start reducing your SaaS costat your organisation.
+You’ll be equipped to manage your SaaS subscriptions, consolidate certain tools and get rid of unused or underutilised software.
 Above all, you can start negotiating SaaS renewals under more cost-effective terms.

 Consider getting visibility on your SaaS renewals with Hudled